 The British Council is the United Kingdom's international cultural relations organisation founded in 1934.
 We have offices in 229 towns and cities in 110 countries and territories worldwide.
-We have been in Malaysia since 1948.
+We have been in Malaysia since 1948 and celebrate 70 years in 2018.

 “British Committee for Relations with Other Countries” was established.
 The word “Committee” was replaced with “Council” in the same year.